practicalparticipation/standard/standard/docs/en/02_key_concepts/05_serialization.md

 ### Serializations

-The Open Contracting Data Standard provides a **structured data model** for capturing in-depth information about all stages of the contracting process.** **
+<span class="lead">The Open Contracting Data Standard provides a **structured data model** for capturing in-depth information about all stages of the contracting process.</span>

-The current canonical version of this data model is provided by a **JSON Schema** which describes field names, field definitions and structures for the data.
-The compliance of data with the Open Contracting Data Standard will be assessed against this schema.
+<span class="lead">The current canonical version of this data model is provided by a **JSON Schema** which describes field names, field definitions and structures for the data.
+The compliance of data with the Open Contracting Data Standard will be assessed against this schema.</span>

 However, there are many use cases where publishers and users will want to work with data serialized in other formats.
 For this reason, the current version of OCDS supports a number of **secondary serializations **which are based on the canonical schema.